An air-gapped wallet for Bitcoin SV¶

 end

-subgraph online["Online companion (PWA)"]
+subgraph online["Online companion (web app)"]

 woc["WhatsOnChain<br/>or other backend"]